 The Fight For Daintree Power

-In April 2017 Federal Energy and Environment Minister Josh
+On 14 April 2017 Federal Energy and Environment Minister

-Frydenberg joined Warren Entsch for a trip to the Daintree, met with locals,
+Josh Frydenberg joined Warren Entsch for a trip to the Daintree, met with

-saw the diesel generators running and smoking, and decided this Third
+locals, saw the diesel generators running and smoking, and decided this

 He instructed ARENA (Australian Renewable Energy Agency) to do something